Priyanshu360-cpu/Techie-CrossPlatform-Browser/README.md

 ```
 Made with C sharp ON VS 2022

-Uses Xamarin Forms to fromat the display
+•Uses Xamarin Forms to fromat the display

-Uses webview feature of xamarin for publishing pages
+•Uses webview feature of xamarin for publishing pages

-A loading feature to scratch your timings
+•A loading feature to scratch your timings

-A feature to go back and go ahead
+•A feature to go back and go ahead

-Set Homepage
+•Set Homepage
 ```
 # Supported Devices
 ```
-Android
+•Android
-Ios
+•Ios
 ```

 **Download the codes and run your own browser in your mobile :)**